Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Results

-The reported results may seem worse than other studies in the field of COVID-19 detection, which report remarkably high performances, strongly surpassing expert radiologists (e.g., F1-Scores close to 100\%).
-However, evidence suggests that, currently, such results are obtained when the training and test datasets come from the same distribution/sources (i.e., datasets that are independent and identically distributed, or iid)\cite{ShortcutCovid}.
-Moreover, studies show that these strong performances may be boosted by bias and shortcut learning, preventing the neural networks from generalizing, or achieving comparable results in the real-world\cite{ShortcutCovid}\textsuperscript{,}\cite{bassi2021covid19}\textsuperscript{,}\cite{NatureCovidBias}.
-Instead, the performances obtained in this study are in accordance with other works that evaluate their DNNs in external databases (i.e., out-of-distribution or ood datasets, whose image sources are diverse in relation to the ones that generate the training samples)\cite{ShortcutCovid}\textsuperscript{,}\cite{bassi2021covid19}\textsuperscript{,}\cite{NatureCovidBias}.
-For example, an article\cite{NatureCovidBias} reported AUC of 0.786 +/-0.025 on an external dataset, when evaluating a DenseNet121 used for COVID-19 detection without lung segmentation.
+Tables \ref{performance} and \ref{performanceSup} results may seem worse than other COVID-19 detection studies, which report remarkably high performances, strongly surpassing expert radiologists (e.g., F1-Scores close to 100\%).
+However, evidence suggests that, currently, such results are obtained when the training and test datasets come from the same distribution/sources (i.i.d. datasets)\cite{ShortcutCovid}.
+Moreover, studies showed that these strong performances may be boosted by bias and shortcut learning, preventing the neural networks from generalizing, or achieving comparable results in the real-world\cite{ShortcutCovid}\textsuperscript{,}\cite{bassi2021covid19}\textsuperscript{,}\cite{NatureCovidBias}.
+Instead, the performances in Table \ref{performance} are comparable to other works that evaluate their DNNs in external (o.o.d.) databases\cite{ShortcutCovid}\textsuperscript{,}\cite{bassi2021covid19}\textsuperscript{,}\cite{NatureCovidBias}.
+For example, an article\cite{NatureCovidBias} reported AUC of 0.786 +/-0.025 on an external COVID-19 X-ray dataset, considering a DenseNet121 and no lung segmentation.
 Here, the DenseNet121 obtained 0.808 AUC, which falls into their reported confidence interval.
-Another paper\cite{bassi2021covid19} evaluates COVID-19 detection and utilizes lung segmentation before classification with a DenseNet201.
-They achieved mean maF1 of 0.754, with 95\% HDI of [0.687,0.82], also evaluating their model on an external dataset.
-We observe that the ISNet maF1 95\% HDI, [0.702,0.735], fits inside their reported 95\% HDI.
+Another paper\cite{bassi2021covid19} evaluates COVID-19 detection and utilizes lung segmentation before classification with a DenseNet201\cite{DenseNet}.
+They achieved maF1 of 0.754, with 95\% HDI of [0.687,0.82], evaluating on an external dataset.
+The ISNet maF1 95\% HDI, [0.755,0.791], fits inside their reported 95\% HDI.
 We must note that the aforementioned studies use different databases.
 Thus, caution is required when directly comparing the numerical results.